We will be using that same formula to loop through and make substitutions to our keywords.

 I figured it was about time to share my little keyword journey and hopefully, you can leverage my wasted time and speed up your research.

-Now, I am not going to spend time explaining some stuff, so if you haven’t done keyword research before you should definitely read the Backlinko guide, and then check out the ahrefs tools guide.
+Now, I am not going to spend time explaining some stuff, so if you haven’t done keyword research before you should definitely read the Backlinko guide.
 Some of the post contains basic information, but much of it will only slightly touch on the basics so it’s best you read those guides beforehand.

 This is where I started back then, and it is where I start now.